 Julie and Barbara & the Dementia Café

-On the first Wednesday of each month, the dining room at the Oaklands Care Home would transform for an hour.
-Flowers would be on tables, cakes on lovely cake stands.
-Volunteers like Julie and Barbara would be ready to welcome people into a warm café set-up.
-They offered tea, coffee, and a friendly environment: the Dementia Café — a place where people with dementia and their carers can relax together, share their experiences and get some respite.
+On the first Wednesday of each month, the dining room at the Oaklands Care Home transforms for an hour.
+Flowers are on tables, cakes on lovely cake stands.
+Volunteers like Julie and Barbara are ready to welcome people into a warm café set-up.
+They offer tea, coffee, and a friendly environment: the Dementia Café — a place where people with dementia and their carers can relax together, share their experiences and get some respite.

 Julie and Barbara have been part of the Dementia Café’s core team for almost three years, though they have known each other since long before that.
 Julie runs listening groups with their local church, and she trained Barbara to be a listener.
 As trained listeners, both can provide emotional support to struggling people, an ever-important skill in the difficult times we’re living.

 It was at one of those listening groups that Julie and Barbara decided to volunteer for the Oaklands Care Home and very soon got involved with the Dementia Café.
-Julie and Barbara help setting up the dining room, decorating tables with lovely cloths and flowers, and serve as hosts to provide visitors with a friendly and pleasant atmosphere.
-“We greet people in a very welcoming way, as though they matter,” Julie says.
+Julie and Barbara help set up the dining room, decorate tables with lovely cloths and flowers, and serve as hosts to provide visitors with a friendly and pleasant atmosphere.
+“We greet people in a very welcoming way, as though they matter,” Julie said.
 “They’re not just dismissed, they are made to feel that this is theirs and this is for them.”

 The importance of having spaces like the Dementia Café is just invaluable, and Julie and Barbara know it well.
 At some point in their lives, both their husbands were diagnosed with dementia.
 Having dealt closely with the condition, they understand and empathise with people living this reality.
 Coping with dementia can be a life-changing experience, isolating both the affected person and the carer.
 It might be hard for a person with dementia to have an outlet, and, at the same time, the carer may find it challenging to maintain relationships.

-The Dementia Café, therefore, provides a human connection and a refreshing effect for all.
-Visitors love meeting each other and talking to different people, embracing friendships and normality within the set-up.
+The Dementia Café, therefore, provides a human connection and has a refreshing effect for all.
+Visitors love meeting and talking to each other and embracing friendships and normality.
 One of the regulars, Bill, who plays the accordion, gets everyone there singing occasionally.
 Dementia hasn’t changed the joy he finds in playing his instrument, and the Café allows him to do that.
-“It’s an hour for them to come out and feel in a safe environment, to meet people and not be stuck indoors,” Barbara remarks.
+“It’s an hour for them to come out and feel in a safe environment, to meet people and not be stuck indoors,” Barbara said.

-Unfortunately, due to coronavirus restrictions, the Café’s regulars haven’t been able to gather together at the Oaklands Care Home since March of last year.
+Unfortunately, due to coronavirus restrictions, the Café’s regulars haven’t been able to gather up at the Oaklands Care Home since March of last year.
 Nonetheless, the Dementia Café hasn’t stopped.
-For the past fifteen months, every first Wednesday, as usual, visitors and volunteers met on Zoom, keeping in contact and enjoying their friendly chat.
+For the past fifteen months, every first Wednesday, as usual, visitors and volunteers met on Zoom.
 Although gathering online would at times prove difficult to some visitors, Julie and Barbara made sure to stay in touch with everyone, calling people to converse with them and support them.

 To find out more about the Oaklands Dementia Café please contact: